Mahmoud77ahmed/Retail-DB-Management-System/README.md

-For your GitHub project README, you can include the following sections to explain your SQL-based Retail Database Management System.
-Here’s a structured suggestion:

----

 # Retail Database Management System

 This project is a SQL-based Retail Database Management System, designed to manage and track product inventory, customer orders, and supplier information for a fictional retail company.